law-ILA-governmental-entities-and-officials | interlocutory appeals | Tex. Civ. Prac. & Rem. Code Ann. § 51.014(a)(8)

 In its response brief, appellee argues this court does not have jurisdiction to hear this interlocutory appeal

-a plea to the jurisdiction on the basis that some of the damages pled are not recoverable would be erroneous.”
+plea to the jurisdiction on the basis that some of the damages pled are not recoverable would be erroneous.”
+City

-City of Cleburne, 10 S.W.3d at 410 (emphasis in original).
-However, this line of cases has been overruled by
+of Cleburne, 10 S.W.3d at 410 (emphasis in original).
+However, this line of cases has been overruled by the

-Supreme Court held “[a] trial court is not required to deny an otherwise meritorious plea to the jurisdiction or
+Court held “[a] trial court is not required to deny an otherwise meritorious plea to the jurisdiction or motion for

-motion for summary judgment based on a jurisdictional challenge concerning some claims because the trial
+summary judgment based on a jurisdictional challenge concerning some claims because the trial court has

-court has jurisdiction over other claims.”
+jurisdiction over other claims.”
 Id.
-To be entitled to an interlocutory appeal, all section 51.014(a)(8) of
+To be entitled to an interlocutory appeal, all section 51.014(a)(8) of the Civil

-the Civil Practice & Remedies Code requires is the denial of a jurisdictional challenge.
+Practice & Remedies Code requires is the denial of a jurisdictional challenge.
 Id. at 340.
-We conclude
+We conclude that we

 Attempted interlocutory appeal in whistleblower suit did not involve jurisdictional issues -